marijnh/Eloquent-JavaScript/08_error.md

 {{index "error handling"}}

 In many situations, mostly when ((error))s are common and the caller should be explicitly taking them into account, returning a special value is a good way to indicate an error.
 It does, however, have its downsides.
 First, what if the function can already return every possible kind of value?
-In such a function, you'll have to do something like wrap the result in an object to be able to distinguish success from failure.
+In such a function, you'll have to do something like wrap the result in an object to be able to distinguish success from failure, the way the `next` method on the iterator interface does.

 ```
 function lastElement(array) {
   if (array.length == 0) {
     return {failed: true};
   } else {
-    return {element: array[array.length - 1]};
+    return {value: array[array.length - 1]};
   }
 }
 ```